Disclosure Obligations Where One Party Owns a Company

 Owning A Company Means You Have A Higher Disclosure Obligation

-Section 3 child support is usually straight forward to calculate, because of the Federal Child Support Guidelines, which sets guideline amounts of child support based upon how many children the parties have, whether the parties have primary or shared parenting, and the income of the payor parent (or both parenting if it’s a shared parenting regime).
-However, child support calculations can become complex and are based upon accurate and complete financial disclosure.
-For example, if a payor parent makes well over $150,000 or if the payor parent receives his or her income from a company or partnership.
+Section 3 child support is typically a straight forward calculation because the Federal Child Support Guidelines set the amount of child support payable based upon an equation of factors.
+The factors taken into account when calculating child support are: the number of children, the parenting arrangements of the children and the incomes of the parties.
+However, in some instances, child support calculations can become complex, for example if the payor parent makes well over $150,000 or if the payor parent receives his or her income from a company or partnership.

 How Owning A Company Impacts Child Support And The Importance of Disclosure

-If a payor parent is a shareholder, director, or officer of a corporation, his or her annual income on his or her tax return may not necessarily reflect the payor parent’s actual income.
+If the payor parent is a shareholder, director, or officer of a corporation, his or her annual income on his or her tax return may not necessarily reflect the payor parent’s actual income.
 Under section 18(1) of the Federal Child Support Guidelines, the Court may consider further evidence beyond the taxable income if it is satisfied that the payor’s annual income does not accurately reflect the money available to the party to pay child support.
-A common scenario that arises is a payor parent, who receives his or her income from a company, will claim expenses in determining his or her taxable income.
+A common scenario that arises is the payor parent, who receives his or her income from a company, will claim expenses in determining his or her taxable income.
 It can be difficult for the other spouse to ascertain whether or not an expense is really reasonable.
-Under a standard Notice to Disclose, the parent who has 1% or more interest in a privately held corporation is obligated to provide:
+In order to help address these issues, under a standard Notice to Disclose, the parent who has 1% or more interest in a privately held corporation is obligated to provide: